Lexi-BU/lexi/_sources/install.rst.txt

     Requires: cdflib, matplotlib, pandas, pytest, toml
     Required-by:

-You can also verify that Lexi was installed by running the following command:
+You can also verify that `lexi` was installed by running the following command:

 .. code-block:: bash